Matt Cullen: Post-retirement

+In April 2026, Cullen was hired as the Director of Player Development for the University of Minnesota Golden Gophers men's hockey team.

 Personal life

 Cullen and his wife have three sons, and they reside in Moorhead, Minnesota, during the off-season.
+Their son Wyatt was drafted by the Nashville Predators in 2026.
 Cullen is a Christian.

 Cullen founded the "Cullen Children's Foundation", also known as "Cully's Kids", in 2003 after his brother Mark underwent surgery to remove a cancerous mole.
 The foundation provides financial resources to organizations that support children's healthcare needs with an emphasis on cancer.

+In 2018, Cullen donated to the Moorhead Youth Hockey Center, and renamed the hockey center to the Cullen Hockey Center.

 In 2020, Cullen bought in on the Fargo Force Hockey Academy and changed the name to the Cullen Force Academy upon his buy in.